Professor of Education Policy, Organization and Leadership, Director of OCCRL

 Anjalé D. Welton is an assistant professor in the Department of Education Policy, Organization and Leadership at the University of Illinois at Urbana-Champaign.
 She examines how opportunity structures in secondary school settings shape connections students of color make to educational resources and matriculate to college.
 Dr. Welton also explores issues of equity especially as it pertains to the politics of race and diversity in school reform and improvement.
 Dr. Welton recently co-authored a report titled Facing equity: Understanding P-20 equity conscious leadership for college and career pathways.
 Her professional experiences include coordinator of a leadership and empowerment program for urban youth in secondary schools, a facilitator of an urban education teacher preparation program, and a teacher in large urban districts.
 Dr. Welton received her PhD in educational policy and planning from The University of Texas at Austin.

 Ashley Wilkins serves as a member of the Pathways to Results team at OCCRL.
-Before moving to Illinois, Ashley worked for a not-for-profit community organization supporting underserved students to access and transition into higher education.
+Before moving to Illinois, Ms. Wilkins worked for a not-for-profit community organization supporting underserved students to access and transition into higher education.
 She has also worked extensively with the Gateway to College National Network supporting the implementation, evaluation, and scaling of student success programs in the community college context at sites across the country.
-Ashley earned her B.S. in community development from Portland State University and is currently working on her master’s of social work at the University of Illinois at Chicago.
+Ms. Wilkins earned her B.S. in community development from Portland State University and is currently working on her master’s of social work at the University of Illinois at Chicago.